apimash/StarterKits/APIMASH_CNorris_StarterKit_Phone/readme.md

 ----------
 ###Description
-The Chuck Norris Starter Kit for Windows Phone is a XAML/C# Windows Phone 8 app that demonstrates calling a Web Service that returned a simple JSON payload.
-The JSON payload is deserialized into a View Model.
+The Chuck Norris Starter Kit for Windows Phone is a XAML/C# Windows Phone 8 app that demonstrates calling a Web Service that returns a simple JSON payload.
+The JSON payload is deserialized into a View Model and displayed on the screen.

 [See this article for details on the Chuck Norris Starter Kit][1]

 ![alt text][2]

 ###Features
- - Invokes the Internet Chuck Norris Database API (http://www.icndb.com/)
+ - Invokes the [Internet Chuck Norris Database][3] API
- - Demonstrates how to deserialize JSON to C#
+ - [Demonstrates how to deserialize JSON to C#][4]
- - Provides a baseline for a Windows Phone 8 Store App
+ - Provides a baseline for a [Windows Phone 8 Store App][5]

 ###Requirements

  - Windows 8
- - Visual Studio 2012 Express for Windows 8 or higher
+ - [Visual Studio 2012 Express for Windows Phone][6]
- - Windows Phone 8 SDK
+ - [Windows Phone 8 SDK][7]
- - JSON.NET form Newtonsoft (https://json.codeplex.com/)
+ - [JSON.NET form Newtonsoft][8]

 ###Setup

- - Download  the Starter Kit Zip Portfolio from http://apimash.github.io/StarterKits/
+ - Download the [Starter Kit Portfolio][9]
  - Open the Solution in Visual Studio
  - Update the reference to the JSON.NET Library in the APIMASHLib project
  - Compile and Run